I loved the reading and hope to play it soon. Great job!

 In order to download this Trophy Dark Incursion you must purchase it at or above the minimum price of $8 USD.
 You will get access to the following files:

 Support this Trophy Dark Incursion at or above a special price point to receive something exclusive.

 Is the cost of Project Galileo a hardship for you?
 Please claim one of these community copies, for free, no questions asked.
-Every copy purchased at regular price will add one additional copy to this pool.

 Log in with itch.io to leave a comment.